aws-samples/flux-eks-gitops-config/docs/repository-structure.md

 Contains the tenant applications to be deployed on the cluster.
 This sample uses [podinfo](https://github.com/stefanprodan/podinfo) as example application and uses Kustomize overlays to set up spefic configuration to `TEST` and `PRODUCTION` clusters.

 The application is configured to use progressive deployments orchestrated by Flagger and nginx ingress controller.
 [ServiceMonitors](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#servicemonitor) are also configured for the Prometheus Operator to scrape application metrics and a [MetricTemplate](https://docs.flagger.app/usage/metrics#custom-metrics) to define the Canary metric to be used for our deployments.
-These objects are defined in `apps/base/podinfo/canary.yaml`.
+These objects are defined in `base/podinfo/canary.yaml` on the [flux-eks-gitops-config-tenant](https://github.com/aws-samples/flux-eks-gitops-config-tenant) repository.

 ```yaml
   apiVersion: flagger.app/v1beta1